 - Stop or pause any active tasks: backups/restore/disk cloning/archiving/synchronization.
 If there is any problem with that, skip to the next step.

 - Temporarily disable the self-protection feature of Acronis Active Protection.
-Click here to see how.
+Click here to see how if you are using Acronis Cyber Protect Home Office.
+Click here to see how if you are using Acronis True Image.

 - Close Acronis True Image window.